samgutierrez1208/simple-python-applications/README.md

-# 📚 Simple Python Examples
+# 📚 Simple Python Applications

 ![Python](https://img.shields.io/badge/Python-3.9%2B-blue.svg) ![Beginner Friendly](https://img.shields.io/badge/Beginner-Friendly-green.svg)

-Welcome to the **Simple Python Examples** repository! 🎉 This repository is designed for Python beginners looking to improve their programming skills through practical examples and hands-on practice.
+Welcome to the **Simple Python Applications** repository! 🎉 This repository is designed for Python beginners looking to improve their programming skills through practical examples and hands-on practice.
 Whether you're learning the basics or working on small projects, this is the perfect place to start.

 ## 🚀 What's Inside?